 More Detailed Oil Filled Radiator Reviews

-The De’Longhi Dragon Oil Filled Radiator is the best oil filled radiator if you need a quality product that is highly effective, economical to run and comes with a 10-year guarantee.
+The De’Longhi Dragon Oil Filled Radiator is the best oil filled radiator if you need a quality product that is highly effective and economical to run.

 This oil filled radiator has three settings and provides 2500 watts of power on the highest setting.
 It also has an eco-function which optimizes energy consumption, so saving you money.
 The unit has a dual timer so it can set it on and off 4 times per 24 hours.
 It is easy to adjust the heat and timers with the clear LED display.
 This radiator also has an anti-frost function which is particularly handy in rooms that get very cold, such as conservatories.

 The design of the oil filled radiator channels cool air through the hottest part of the radiator and accelerates hot air through vents so it provides a steady flow of warm air that quickly heats up a room.
 One of these heaters will heat up a room of up to 73m3.

 This oil filled radiator has an excellent build quality and runs smoothly on any floor surface due to its rubberized wheels.
 It also has a handy carry handle.
 The simple design and white paint finish make it unobtrusive and it fits in with most styles of home.
 The lead is a reasonable length allowing you to position the radiator, in most cases, without having to use an extension lead.

 Overall, this is the best oil filled radiator that heats large rooms effectively and will last for years.

 The Jack Stonehouse Oil Filled Radiator produces 2500 watts of power, has an adjustable temperature of between 5 and 35 degrees and heats up a room of up to 28m2.